HomeLatest NewsEnterprise ITHCL signs $1.3 billion managed services agreement with Xerox

 This seven-year agreement for an incremental $1.3 billion continues to build on the success of the Xerox-HCL relationship, which began in 2009 with product engineering and support services.
 As part of the agreement, a group of Xerox employees will transfer to HCL.

 Under that agreement, HCL currently manages aspects of Xerox’s mechanical, electrical and software engineering activities for printer and imaging product lines.
-Together, HCL and Xerox have delivered 215 U.S. patents and have created world-class labs that are tightly integrated with Xerox infrastructure and standards.
+Together, HCL and Xerox have delivered 215 U.S. patents and have created world-class R&D labs that are tightly integrated with Xerox infrastructure and standards.

 Advertisement